-Travel between Paris, France and London, United Kingdom is: Partially open.
+Travel between Paris, France and London, United Kingdom is: Fully open.

-International entry is allowed at this time for: Entry is partially open for citizens and permanent residents of France.
+International entry is allowed at this time for: Entry is fully open for citizens and permanent residents of France.

-This information was last checked on 26/09/2021.
-As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip from Paris to London.
+This information was last checked on 29/06/2022.
+As this information can change due to the nature of the pandemic, make sure to review the latest COVID-19 travel safety regulations for your trip to London from Paris.

 The restriction level for your return to Paris, France from United Kingdom is: Partially open.

 Entry into France is currently allowed for: Entry is partially open for citizens and permanent residents of United Kingdom.

 You should observe these safety measures in France as imposed by the government to reduce the spread of COVID-19:

 This information about your return travel to France was last checked on 29/06/2022.
 We advise you to check the latest COVID-19 travel safety regulations for your trip back to Paris from London closer to your date of departure here.

 There are 4 ways to get from Paris to London: coach, flight, ferry or train.

 A ferry service offers the cheapest way to travel from Paris to London, which costs on average £1.